VRamazing/Blog/_posts/2017-10-15-OpenSourcing-Some-Pitfall-you-can-avoid.md

 I got started with open source community with Hacktoberfest which is an event organized by Digital Ocean in collaboration with github.
 It was really great to contribute to so many interesting projects but it lead me to wonder why had I been procrastinating open source contribution up until now.
-So here's a list of excuses I kept on making that you could avoid doing.
+So here are a couple of excuses I kept on making, that you could avoid.

 __1. I am not good enough__